WilsonSousajr/Natural-exercises/README.md

 ## About The Project

-It's a training with a lot of exercises in GIT, Python, Django, and Web development languages like Html, Css and Javascript, Jquery and Bootstrap.
+It's a training with a lot of exercises in GIT, Python, Django, and Web development languages like Html, Css, Javascript, Jquery and Bootstrap.

 ### Built With